 If you think contract farming is a recent concept introduced in India, then, believe me, you are wrong.
 Contract farming has a history in India.
 Introduced by Britishers, contract farming has evolved over the years.
-Started informally and passing through various government amendments and eventually becoming an act, there were many changes made to the concept of contract farming.
-All the changes reflect that Indian agriculture, just from being a way of livelihood to farmers, is gradually becoming a profitable business.
+Starting informally and passing through various government amendments and eventually becoming an act, there were many changes made to the concept of contract farming.
+All the changes reflect that Indian agriculture, just from being a way of livelihood for farmers, is gradually becoming a profitable business.
 According to one study, the average revenue of a contract farm is about 11% higher than an average non-contract farm.
-Even there is even a difference in cost of production.
-The per hectare cost of production is 13% lower than the non-contract farm.
+Even there is even a difference in the cost of production.
+The per-hectare cost of production is 13% lower than the non-contract farm.
 This is the reason behind the sudden inclination of everyone in the agriculture ecosystem towards contract farming.
 In this article, we will be looking at how the concept was introduced to India, how it got recognition by various companies and government, discuss various acts passed by central and state governments, and finally will see whether the farm bill passed in 2020 is good for contract farming or not.
 So read till the end.

 Before diving deep into history, let us quickly understand the contract farming concept.

 Contract Farming is a forward deal between a grower and the buyer for the agriculture goods grown by the grower.
 The price, quantity, and quality requirements are decided well before the season starts and documented in the agreement which is then signed by the farmer and the buyer if both agree to the terms and conditions.
 The farmer has full rights to claim the money from the buyer if the harvested produce is not bought by the buyer as per the agreement.
 Similarly, a buyer has the full right to reject the product if it is not according to the quality requirement as mentioned in the agreement.